benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q232.png)

-## Prefix Min/Max Aggregations #4 (PRM4)
+## Prefix Min/Max Filter #4 (PRM4)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-PRM4.png)

 - PRM4 may not appear directly before a quantifier
-- {pt} is an ordinal property defined on top of the aggregator (in a previous filtering step) or right of the '→' entity
+- {pt} is an ordinal property defined on top of the filter (in a previous filtering step) or right of the '→' entity
-- {at}/{st} is defined on top of the aggregator (in a previous filtering step) or right of the '→' entity
+- {at}/{st} is defined on top of the filter (in a previous filtering step) or right of the '→' entity

 _**Q130:** The 4 eldest people_